ABC World News Tonight: Bob Woodruff and Elizabeth Vargas (January–May 2006)

 The program would return to a two-anchor format, when in early December 2005, ABC News announced that Elizabeth Vargas and Bob Woodruff would be the new permanent co-anchors of World News Tonight, replacing Jennings.
 People in the news industry looked at the choice of Vargas and Woodruff by ABC News as the start of a new era in network television news.

 The broadcast was produced live three times per day – the regular live broadcast for the Eastern and Central Time Zones, plus separate broadcasts for the Mountain and Pacific Time Zones.
 In addition, a live webcast, World News Now (which, incidentally, carried the same title as ABC's overnight news program), with a newsbrief and a preview of that evening's broadcast, was launched.
 The webcast aired live at 3:00 pm.
 Eastern Time on ABC News Now and ABCNews.com, and could be viewed throughout the rest of the day after 4:00 pm.
 Eastern Time.

 On January 29, 2006, Woodruff and his cameraman, Doug Vogt, were injured by a road-side bomb while riding in an Iraqi military convoy.
 Both underwent surgery at a U.S. military hospital in Balad, Iraq (50 mi north of Baghdad).
 Both men incurred head injuries in the incident, even though they were both wearing body armor and helmets.
 Woodruff and Vogt were then evacuated to a U.S. military hospital in Germany, before later being transferred to Bethesda Naval Hospital in Maryland for further treatment and released for outpatient treatment.
 Within a few months after Woodruff's accident, ABC News announced that Vargas was pregnant and due to give birth to her second child in late summer.

 For about a month, Good Morning America co-hosts Charles Gibson and Diane Sawyer had alternated co-anchoring the newscast with Vargas.
 During the spring of 2006, Vargas mostly anchored the broadcast alone, becoming the first de facto solo female evening news anchor.
 At the time, it was unknown what ABC News planned to do until Woodruff returned to the anchor chair, which appeared not to be within the near future, and when Vargas began her maternity leave.
 Rumors flew that Sawyer wanted to become the sole anchor of World News Tonight to beat Katie Couric's switch to the anchor chair at the CBS Evening News.
 However, New York Post columnist Cindy Adams reported that Gibson would become Woodruff's "temporary permanent replacement".
-Also starting in the spring of 2006, the West Coast editions of World News Tonight were scaled back because Vargas anchored the broadcast on her own at the time.
+Also starting in early 2006, the West Coast editions of World News Tonight were scaled back because Vargas anchored the broadcast on her own at the time.